intmus/inttheory19-20/_04-intro-rhythm/a1-simplemeter.md

 ## Conclusions

-This was an interesting class because it was the first class at which I was not present for a majority of the class period, so the teaching assistants ran the exercises and discussion.
-I asked the graduate teaching assistant to start by ensuring that the class understood all of the terminology and definitions from Overview 4a.
-The following is my summation of the teaching assistants' notes and my addendums.
+This is always an interesting class discussion, because creating objective definitions depends on the students differentiating their opinions from the underlying principles of the concept.

-In looking through the class notes, it does not seem that the class correctly identified the common characteristic of all simple meters.
-When asked to identify what all simple meters had in common, they landed on, "the top number of the time signature is divisible by two."
+While most students intuitively understand what a simple meter, it is often difficult to agree on the common characteristic of all simple meters.
+When asked to identify what all simple meters had in common, they landed on, they often focus on the visual or mathematical representation of the time signature--for example, "The top number of the time signature is divisible by two."
 Not only is this not true for all simple meters (e.g. 3/4) as shown in Examples 4a, it still would not differentiate this class of meters from compound meters.
 6/8 and 12/8 are both compound time signatures that have a top number that is divisible by two.

-The definition is "simple"!
-(Music professor humor...) *Simple meters are any regular meters in which the beat is divided into exactly two equal parts.*
+The common characteristic of simple meters is how the individual beats are divided. *Simple meters are any regular meters in which the beat is divided into exactly two equal parts.*

 ## Duple, Triple, and Quadruple

-The class came up with the following collections of duple, triple, and quadruple meters:
+When looking at the above examples, simple meters can be divided into collections of duple, triple, and quadruple meters:
 - simple duple meter: 2
   - ex: 2/4, 2/2, 2/8, 2/16
 - simple triple meter: 3